awsdocs/amazon-sns-developer-guide/doc_source/sms_stats_usage.md

 1. In the **Bucket Policy Editor** window, provide a policy that allows the Amazon SNS service principal to write to your bucket\.
 For an example, see [Example bucket policy](#example_bucket_policy)\.

-   If you use the example policy, remember to replace *my\-s3\-bucket* with the name of your bucket\.
+   If you use the example policy, remember to replace *my\-s3\-bucket* with the bucket name that you chose in Step 3\.

 1. Choose **Save**\.